uc-cdis/gen3sdk-python/docs/howto/discoveryMetadataTools.md

         // ...
 ```

-#### Automate DOI creation for dbGaP Datasets
+#### Automate DOI creation for Datasets

-Automates the pulling of current datasets from Discovery, getting dbGaP identifiers,
+Automates the pulling of current datasets from Discovery, getting identifiers,
-scraping various dbGaP APIs for DOI related metadata, and then going through
+scraping various APIs for DOI related metadata, and then going through
 the DOI creation loop to mint the DOI in Datacite and persist the metadata back in
 Gen3.

-See below for a full example
+See below for a full example using the dbGaP `DbgapMetadataInterface`.

+More interfaces may exist in the future for doing this by querying non-dbGaP
+sources.

 ```python
 import os